 - Depending on the kind of cycle completed, the embryos will either be transferred to the gestational carrier after 3 or 5 days following the IVF process (Fresh Cycle) or be placed in frozen storage for transfer at a later time (Frozen Cycle).

 - Before the transfer, a Preimplantation Genetic Screening (PGS) may be performed.

-- If the process is successful, the pregnancy will be carried to full term.
+- The pregnancy will be carried to full term if the process is successful.

 Fresh and Frozen Embryo Transfer

-As noted above, there are two types of embryo transfers:
+As noted above, there are two types of embryo transfers in IVF surrogacy:

-Frozen Embryo Transfer: the previously created embryo is thawed, and then transferred to the uterus of the surrogate.
+- Frozen Embryo Transfer: The previously created embryo is thawed and then transferred to the surrogate’s uterus.

-Fresh cycles are more complex than frozen cycles because the surrogate will need to synchronize her cycle with the woman providing the eggs.
+Fresh cycles are more complex than frozen cycles because the surrogate must synchronize her cycle with the woman providing the eggs.

 Some fertility clinics prefer frozen embryo transfers because they are easier to work with.
-Also, the use of said transfers allows clinics to focus on the surrogate’s fertility treatment and preparation, which can increase the chances of pregnancy.
+Also, using FET transfers allows clinics to focus on the surrogate’s fertility treatment and preparation, which can increase the chances of pregnancy.

 There are many reasons why intended parents may turn to IVF surrogacy: